-Oligoarticular or polyarticular arthritis of a duration of six weeks or longer must be present to diagnose JIA.
+Oligoarticular or polyarticular arthritis of a duration of six weeks or longer must be present to diagnose juvenile idiopathic arthritis.

 Patients may present with an acute onset of symptoms or a more gradual onset.
 Symptoms are often worse in the morning but typically persist to some extent throughout the day.

-In patients with systemic onset (also known as Still disease), intermittent spiking fevers are typically noted, which helps distinguish JIA from other diseases such as infection, other inflammatory diseases and malignancy.
-Migratory salmon colored light pink rash involving the trunk and/or extremities and hepatosplenomegaly are also frequently observed in patients with systemic onset.
+In patients with systemic-onset (also known as Still disease), intermittent spiking fevers are typically noted, which helps distinguish juvenile idiopathic arthritis from other diseases such as infection, other inflammatory diseases and malignancy.
+Migratory salmon-colored light pink rash involving the trunk and/or extremities and hepatosplenomegaly are also frequently observed in patients with systemic-onset.

-systemic onset JIA (Still's disease, not to be confused with adult onset Still's disease)
+systemic onset JIA (Still disease, not to be confused with adult onset Still disease)